-Civic intelligence, as I propose it, is relatively prosaic: it refers to the ability of humankind to use information and communication in order to engage in collective problem solving.
-The term has nothing to do with the metaphysical musings on 'global consciousness', 'hyperintelligence' and the like, which are expected, by some, to emerge spontaneously at some time in the not too distant future ushered in by global communication networks.
-Like the 'intelligence' of an individual, civic intelligence is a relative form that can be less or more effective and creative.
-Thus it can be developed incrementally through human effort, not through sudden inexplicable revolution anticipated by faith or spiritual longing.
-Civic intelligence extends the notion of social capital (Putnam 2000) to include an agenda, an orientation towards action in addition to one of observation and study.
-By transcending the individual, civic intelligence adds another level to the idea of 'intelligence'.
+Civic intelligence as I propose it, is relatively prosaic: it is humankind's ability to effectively address issues collectively.
+(The term has nothing to do with the metaphysical musings on "global consciousness", "hyperintelligence" and the like which are expected by some, to miraculously and spontaneously emerge in the not too distant future ushered in by global communication networks.)
+Like the "intelligence" of an individual, civic intelligence is a relative form that can be less or more effective an creative.
+Thus it can be developed incrementally through human effort; not through sudden inexplicable revolution anticipated by faith or spiritual longing.
+Civic intelligence extends the notion of social capital [18] to include an agenda, an orientation towards action in addition to one of observation and study.
+By transcending the individual, civic intelligence adds another level to the idea of "intelligence."
 Civic intelligence is a form of collective intelligence.
 It is a premise of this chapter that this type of intelligence, probably to a much higher degree than an individual's intelligence, can be improved and made more effective.
-And how people create, share and act upon information is crucial to that.
+And how people create, share, and act upon information is crucial to that.

 Intelligence implies an orderly process for assessing situations, ranging over possible responses and determining and enacting appropriate actions.
 It also implies looking into the future insofar as that is possible, and making decisions in the present that will help make future situations advantageous at best, tractable at worst.
-Sometimes, of course, this will mean some postponing of expected benefit.
+Sometimes, of course, this will the some postponing of expected benefit.
 Another important element of intelligence is the ability to acknowledge changing circumstances and to adapt appropriately.
-Plans and other templates for action are indispensable; unfortunately they are not infallible.
+Plans and other templates for action are indispensable; unfortunately they're not infallible.

-Intelligence is the latent capability to interpret, respond and survive.
+Intelligence is the latent capability to interpret, respond, and survive.
 Its reference point is human and the seat of intelligence is the human brain.
 The human brain is, of course, a remarkable organ, one whose complexity is unmatched in natural or human-made products.
 The brain stores information in the form of memory and in reflexive and habitual patterns of responses.
-It takes in information about the environment in a variety of forms - from 'lowlevel' sensory data to highly symbolic and abstract conceptual information.
-It integrates all of this information, helps to regulate all the systems and functions in the body and is largely responsible for the body's thoughts and actions.
-Although the brain (and the nervous system) is the organ where thought and decision occurs in the human body, it is certainly not in charge of everything; it can't, for example, decide to deprive the left foot of nutrients.
-This contrasts with social systems which are more reconfigurable; at least in theory.
-The government, for example, can decide to stop funding health care programmes or subsidies to weapon developers.
-It is also important, for communication in the human body and for our analytic purposes, to realize that although the collection of systems that constitute the human body (or even the brain) is an integrated whole, the relationships of its subsystems aren't wholly co-operative; there are conflicting needs and requests that can't all be met.
-Conflict - and the need to resolve conflict is crucial in both individual and collective intelligences.
+It takes in information about the environment in a variety of forms - from "low-level" sensory data to highly symbolic and abstract conceptual information.
+It integrates all of this information, helps to regulate all the systems and functions in its body and is largely responsible for the body's thoughts and actions.
+Although the brain (and the nervous system) is the organ where thought and decision occurs in the human body, it is certainly not in charge of everything; it can't for example, decide to deprive the left foot of nutrients.
+This contrasts with social systems which are more reconfigurable; at least in theory; the government, for example, can decide to stop funding health care programs or subsidies to weapon developers.
+It is also important, for communication in the human body and for our analytic purposes, to realize that although the collection of systems that constitute the human body (or, even, the brain) is an integrated whole, the relationships of its subsystems aren't wholly cooperative; there are conflicting needs and requests that can't all be met.
+Conflict - and the need to resolve conflict - is crucial in both individual and collective intelligences.